 May 25 Jun 8, 2025 | Paris, France

 The French Open, or Roland Garros as it’s known, is the most famous clay court tournament in the world.
 This is the tournament where we got our start in 1987 when we were one of the first companies bringing clients from America to the French Open.
 Today Championship Tennis Tours brings hundreds of clients each year to the French Open from every corner of the world through individual ticket sales, tour packages and custom packages.
+In 2024 we introduced our group package called the Royal Package which is a curated 5 star experience combining select accommodations, CAT Gold Tickets, Dinners, Walking Tours and more.
 There's no event like it, and it's getting only better!

 French Open Ticket Options with Championship Tennis Tours:

 Option 1.
 Philippe Chatrier Center Court.
-Seating capacity approximately 15,000:
+Seating capacity of approximately 15,000:

-AThe new Philippe Chatrier court can seat approximately 15,000 spectators daily.
+The new Philippe Chatrier court can seat approximately 14,840 spectators daily.
 The stadium was redesigned to make it more spacious, modern and comfortable.

 The highlight is a retractable roof that means play can continue during inclement weather.